aldreth/poesis/src/pages/what-are-we.md

   change.
 </p>
 <p>
-  We have a need to be connected; to ourselves, to each other and to the wider natural world; a need to feel whole and for our lives to make sense and have meaning.
+  As humans, we have a need to be connected; to ourselves, to each other and to the wider natural world; a need to feel whole and for our lives to make sense and have meaning.
 </p>